micropython/micropython/docs/library/rp2.StateMachine.rst

     The program is added to the instruction memory of this PIO instance.
-If the instruction memory already contains this program, then its offset is re-used so as to save on instruction memory.
+If the instruction memory already contains this program, then its offset is reused so as to save on instruction memory.

     - *freq* is the frequency in Hz to run the state machine at.
 Defaults to the system clock frequency.